jmcerrejon/misapuntesde/src/2013/04/is-it-real-bodhi-linux-goes-to-raspberry-pi.md

 ---
 id: 122
 title: Is it real?.
 Bodhi Linux goes to Raspberry Pi
+description: Is it real?.
+Bodhi Linux goes to Raspberry Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-04-01 20:50:00